whuwuteng/EuroSDR_UAV_Micmac/README.md

 Campari ".*tif" Ori-RTL-Bascule Compense-Figee GCP=[gcp_tp-3D-S3D.xml,0.05,gcp_tp-3D-S2D.xml,0.5]
 ```
-Then the final result is obtain, the rotation matrix is same with the computer vision.
+Then the final result is obtain, the rotation matrix is same with the computer vision, the the element orientation parameter is the camera position.

 ### GCP check